ShowYourWorking/sample-site/user/index.md

                 <a name="export-data"><h2 class="blue" id="export-datas">Export your data</h2></a>

-                <p>If you want to export your data in an excel file, you can do so on the search page.
+                <p>If you want to export your data in an Excel file, you can do so on the search page.
 Pick your search parameters and when you're ready, choose <strong class="blue nexa">Export all to Excel</strong> from the Export menu.
 If you have any Chemistry projects, you can also <strong class="blue nexa">Export all to SDF</strong>.</p>